9 Best SaaS Help Desk Software Platforms of 2021

 What is the Best SaaS Help Desk Software?

-Here are a handful of SaaS help desk software providers worth vetting in 2020.
+Here are a handful of SaaS help desk software providers worth vetting.

 HubSpot’s Service Hub is a support software offered by HubSpot, and it is designed to create a frictionless customer experience.
 One of the main features is the Conversations Inbox, which brings all customer communication channels — email, live chat, forms, Facebook messenger, and more — together into one universal inbox.